 Within Elmbridge, Chatley Heath and part of the Ockham and Wisley Commons Site of Special Scientific Interest (SSSI) has been identified as an internationally important habitat for three rare species of ground nesting birds.
 This habitat is known as the Thames Basin Heath Special Protection Area (SPA).
 Core Strategy Policy CS13: Thames Basin Heath’s SPA sets out a local framework to ensure that the SPA is protected from the implications of additional residential development and mitigation is secured.

 If you are submitting a planning application for Cobham, Weybridge or Hersham please review the Development Contributions SPD to understand whether there are requirements relating to Thames Basin Heath.

 Is my property within the SPA zone?

 A legal agreement is required for provision of both affordable housing and SAMM and a template is provided below.
 Use the link below to request a copy of the template.

 CIL is a charge on some forms of new development, raising funds towards infrastructure that is needed to support new development.
 We started collecting CIL in April 2013.
 Within Elmbridge CIL is payable on residential and retail development that include any new build of 100 square metres (sqm), or more, of gross internal floorspace or any development that involves the creation of an additional dwelling, even when below that size threshold.

 The CIL charge was set in 2013 at:

-With indexation the estimated charge for 2018 is in the region of £165 per sqm for residential dwellings and £65 per sqm for retail development.
+With indexation the current charge for 2022 is £185.27 per sqm for residential dwellings and £74.11 per sqm for retail development.